-Say what you want about Future’s music.
-It might not be for you, but his rise to stardom and influence in this decade of rap music has to be commended.
+Future may not be for everyone, but his rise to stardom and influence in hip hop has to be commended.
 Future has been instrumental in the invention of modern trap music.
 Almost every rapper coming out nowadays is biting his style one way or another.
 You may not say it now but in ten or twenty years time when we reflect on this decade of rap music Future will be the first name to pop into your head.
 And in only the space of six years Future has amassed six albums, over 15 mixtapes and countless bangers.

-It would be a total mission to listen to all his projects, but from his most major and notable releases these are the best Future albums and mixtapes, from worst to best.
+It would be a total mission to rank every official project, but from his most major and notable releases these are the best Future albums and mixtapes, from worst to best.

 Objectively speaking, a collaborative project by Future and Juice WRLD was not a request anyone was expecting, or demanding.
 WRLD on Drugs is lost in approach, desperately searching to find a middle ground between Future’s grit and Juice WRLD’s sadboy style.
 The majority of the album result in pop rap ballads, all of which evoke a wince (“Fine China”, “WRLD on Drugs”).
 A few days in the studio result in decent songs such as “Realer N Realer”, “Astronauts” and “Shorty”.
 But there is not enough acceptable material to warrant a 16-track project.
 Perhaps as a 6-track EP, WRLD on Drugs could be something.
 In the real world, WRLD on Drugs is a spontaneous pleasure project, certainly not a good Future album.